ldynia/workshop-containerized/readme.md

 ```

 ## Writing into an image
-As you can see singularity is very strict to who can interact with an image and what can be written there.
+As you can see singularity is very strict about who can interact with an image and what can be written there.

 To write into an image just add `--writable` flag.